rokka-io/rokka-site/source/_references/45-protected-images-stacks.md

 ### Doing a time limited signed URL

 You can also make a signed URL time limited.
 A signed URL is then only valid until a certain time in the future.

-For this, you create a stringified JSON object with the property `until` and a valid date as value of this, then add this with the `sigopts` query parameter and create a signature of this whole URL.
+For this, you create a stringified JSON object with the property `until` and a valid date as string (ISO 8601 works best, others may work too) as value of this, then add  this with the `sigopts` query parameter and create a signature of this whole URL.

 Our official libraries also support this.